-The standards below are intended to provide guidance, not detailed instructions.
+These standards are intended to provide guidance, not detailed instructions.
 Each workplace will have to consider how to implement the standards according to its circumstances, while following the overall intent of the Code.

-STANDARD DESCRIPTION Program Strategy ESV programs and roles are clearly aligned with the business' priorities and core values and integrated into the broader Community Investment strategy.
+STANDARD DESCRIPTION ţ Program Strategy ESV programs and roles are clearly aligned with the business' priorities and core values and integrated into the broader Community Investment strategy.
 The program strategy should address workplace objectives, employee interests and community needs.
-2 Human Resources The workplace has a planned approach for ESV programs integrated into the broader Human Resources program, which includes employee recruitment and retention, professional development and performance management.
-Program Infrastructure The workplace establishes a framework of guidelines, policies and processes that defines and guides the ESV program.
+3 2C Human Resources The workplace's employee volunteer programs are integrated into Human Resources strategy and policies, including employee recruitment and retention, professional development and performance management.
+30 Program Infrastructure The workplace establishes a framework of guidelines, policies and processes that defines and guides the ESV program.
 The business has clearly designated personnel with appropriate qualifications and resources that are directly responsible for supporting and managing the program.
-4 Leadership The workplace's leadership articulates, promotes and supports the importance of ESV programs in achieving the business' strategic objectives and building healthy and resilient communities.
-Evaluation: Tracking, Measuring and Reporting on Impact The workplace measures and evaluates the effectiveness of the ESV program in furthering the business' strategic objectives and its social impact.
+340 Leadership The workplace's leadership articulates, promotes and supports the importance of ESV programs in achieving the business' strategic objectives and building healthy and resilient communities.
+5 0 Evaluation: Tracking, Measuring and Reporting on Impact The workplace measures and evaluates the effectiveness of the ESV program in furthering the business' strategic objectives.
+It assesses outputs, outcomes and, where possible, the program's community impact.
 Employee engagement and workplace satisfaction are also tracked and measured.
 Feedback is solicited from employees, management and non-profit partner organizations.
 Standardized documentation, records management practices and procedures follow current relevant legislation.

 STANDARD DESCRIPTION Employee Engagement The workplace creates a corporate culture that encourages, supports and makes it easy for employees to get involved.
 Employee volunteer recruitment and retention incorporate a broad range of internal strategies.
-Employee volunteers receive an orientation that includes: policies and practices appropriate to each event, program or role, broader education about the value of volunteering and the reasons the company promotes and supports it.
-Employee volunteers receive the level of training, support and supervision required for the role and are provided with regular opportunities to give and receive feedback.
-Volunteer roles involve employee volunteers in meaningful ways that reflect their skills, needs, interests and backgrounds.
+Among the strategies, employee volunteers receive an orientation that includes: policies and practices appropriate to each event, program or role, broader education about the value of volunteering and the reasons the company promotes and supports it.
+Employee volunteers also receive the level of training, support and supervision required for the role and are provided with regular opportunities to give and receive feedback.
+As much as possible, volunteer roles involve employee volunteers in meaningful ways that reflect their skills, needs, interests and backgrounds.
 Risk Management The workplace provides risk management procedures to assess, manage, or mitigate potential risks to the employee volunteers and the company that may result from the delivery of, or participation in, a community program or event.
 Health and Safety protocols are followed by the employer, employees and non-profit organizations, when applicable.
 8 Screening The company works with their partner non-profit organization to adopt and consistently apply a clearly communicated and transparent screening process, which is aligned with the risk management approach across the ESV program.
 This may also involve a Vulnerable Sector Check when vulnerable populations are involved.
 (See Volunteer Canada's 10 Steps of Screening.)
 Communication and Technology The workplace develops a communication strategy to increase awareness, promote participation and deliver key messages to both internal and external audiences about the program and its impact.
-Employee volunteers are engaged and supported within the workplace through current technology.
+Employee volunteers are engaged and supported within the workplace through available technology.
 New opportunities to strengthen employee volunteer engagement and capacity through the use of technology are continually evaluated.
-10 Recognition The workplace recognizes and celebrates the contributions of both the ESV program and of the individual employees who give their time and talents, with ongoing formal and informal methods of recognition.
+100 Recognition The workplace recognizes and celebrates the contributions of both the ESV program and of the individual employees who give their time and talents, with ongoing formal and informal methods of recognition.
 (See Volunteer Canada's 2013 Volunteer Recognition Study.)